hastexo/hastexo-xblock/README.md

   releases.
 Using this attribute will allow setting the `delete_age` value per instance and configure it to have a shorter value.

+* `read_only`: Display a lab terminal in a `read-only` mode.
+If set to `True`, a lab stack will be created or resumed as usual, the student can see the lab terminal but is not able to interact with it.
+Default is `False`.

 You can also use the following nested XML options:

 * `providers`: A list of references to providers configured in the platform.